Elijah5399/gitcommands/README.md

 For this, use git merge branchname, then manually resolve merge conflicts.
 (3) Commit and push changes
-USe git add ., git commit and git push to push the branch changes to github
+USe git add ., git commit and git push to push the branch changes to github (4) Submit a pull request on github
+(5) If the changes are acceptable, accept the pull request.
+This merges the changes onto main.